frontendwizards/frontend-challenges/problems/subway-surfers/README.md

 - 🎮 **Game Speed** :
   Making your game run smoothly at 60 FPS

-- 🏃‍♂️ **Multiple Events** :
+- 🏃‍♂️ **Race Condition** :
-  Handling many things happening at the same time
+  Learning how to handle respawning multiple objects at the same time

 - ⌨️ **Controls** :
   Making the game respond quickly to player inputs